quicksilver/GoogleChrome-qsplugin/Documentation.markdown

 * **Chrome Tab** - A currently open tab in Chrome.
 Used as secondary type on URLs coming from Chrome tabs.
+* **URLs from Chrome** - An URL coming from Chrome, either as a history entry or a bookmark or a bookmark folder.
+A secondary type for keeping track of the source of the URL.

 ### Additional information ###